cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/report-contents.md

 ## Severity Definitions

-Based on [Risk Factors](#risk-factors), we assign a rating to each finding, based on the following equation:
+Based on [Risk Factors](#risk-factors), we assign a rating to each finding, using the following equation:

 ```